Shadow Force (2025 film): Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 27 out of 100, based on six critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale, while 54% of those surveyed by PostTrak said they would definitely recommend it.

 Clint Worthington of RogerEbert.com gave the film one out of four stars and wrote, "Sure, the script sucks and the characters are bad, but I'd almost forgive that if the action was any good.
 Sadly, Carnahan seems to have lost his touch, with a few glimmers of intense fight choreography obscured by dim lighting or scattershot editing."

 Peter Debruge of Variety wrote that the film "aspires to John Wick-ish levels of hyperbolic action without having the elevated fight choreography or visual panache to pull that off.
 Shot almost entirely in Colombia, the film's locations and P. Erik Carlson's production design are plusses that Juan Miguel Azpiroz's widescreen cinematography doesn't fully exploit, providing neither grittiness nor high style to material that could use one or the other."